Mike Affarano Motorsports: History

 On the truck side, Affarano returned in 2015, again for a part-time schedule.
 Affarano himself drove at Kansas, Texas, Gateway, and Iowa.
 He also withdrew from two other races that year at Dover and Kentucky.
 He did enter his truck at Eldora for the second year in a row, but this time, it was with Jake Griffin driving.
 It was the first time he had someone other than himself driving his truck.
 After that, Tim Viens attempted Pocono and Michigan for the team, but failed to qualify for both races.
 Additionally, Viens and Affarano withdrew from the race at Chicago, Affarano's home track.

 Affarano and his No. 03 team did not attempt any races in 2016, but they did attempt to come back in 2017 at Talladega.
 They were initially on the entry list, but the team withdrew after they could not get the truck ready and updated in time, according to a post on the team's Facebook page.

 In 2018, the team tried to attempt Chicago with Affarano driving, but they withdrew.
 However, they were able to make it to another race that year, Eldora, with dirt driver John Provenzano attempting to qualify but failing to do so.

 It was announced on July 2, 2019, that Jake Griffin would return to the team for Eldora, which again ended up being the team's only attempt that year.
 Griffin qualified for the race and finished 26th.

 On February 13, 2020, the team was unable to make the Daytona race after its truck and trailer skidded off the road on its way to the track.
 After failing to qualify for Charlotte and Atlanta, Mike Affarano Motorsports and Tim Viens were supposed to run at Homestead-Miami but the truck failed pre-race inspection and NASCAR forced them to withdraw since the repairs could not be made at the track.
 The truck failed inspection because the seat was mounted too low, and they couldn't fix it due to where the railing was installed.
 The truck also had the incorrect splitter, but with no way to fix the seat, there was no point in trying to buy a new one.
 After that incident, Viens and Mike Affarano Motorsports parted ways.

+Prior to the 2026 NASCAR Craftsman Truck Series season, NASCAR revealed that Affarano's team had created a new owner's points slot for their No. 03 truck.
+As of July, they have yet to make a start.